lianqiw/maos/docs/20_compile.md

 $src_dir/configure
 make -j4 #this will compile using 4 threads.
 ```
+You can replace `optim` with any directory name of your choice.
 The compiled executable is maos in the sub-folder `bin` of the compiling
 folder.
-You do not have to do `make install` to run the simulations.
+You do not have to do `make install` to run the simulations, but if not, then you need to add `optim/bin` to your executable path (e.g. update your .bash_profile or .zshenv file `$PATH` variable).

 ## Compiler options (Optional)